Hahndorf's History

 Indigenous History

-The first and traditional owners of the Hahndorf, and surrounding areas, were the Peramangk people.
+The first and traditional owners of Hahndorf, and surrounding areas, were the Peramangk people.
 The Indigenous Australians have been the traditional custodians of the land for over 60,000 years.
 Hahndorf was traditionally called ‘Bukartilla’ which translates to ‘deep pool’.
-The Hahndorf area was an important water and food source for the Paramangk people.
-The Paramangk people and the settlers had reportable few serious conflicts between the communities, with records demonstrating that the Paramangk people taught the settlers how to utilise the natural resources around them, including how to catch possums and where to find edible native foods and plants.
+The Hahndorf area was an important water and food source for the Peramangk people.
+The Peramangk people and the settlers had reportable few serious conflicts between the communities, with records demonstrating that the Peramangk people taught the settlers how to utilise the natural resources around them, including how to catch possums and where to find edible native foods and plants.

 Settler History

-In December 1838, 38 Lutheran families (fleeing persecution from Prussia and East Germany) arrived in Adelaide aboard a ship called the Zebra, which as captained by a Dane called Captain Hahn.
+In December 1838, 38 Lutheran families fleeing persecution from Prussia and East Germany, arrived in Adelaide aboard a ship called the Zebra, which was captained by a Dane called Captain Hahn.
 Captain Hahn negotiated on behalf of the German families and secured a lease of 60 hectares of land in the surrounding Adelaide Hills.
-It was a 2 month walk to reach their new home and in early 1839 they founded their settlement.
-Nestled in the Adelaide hills, the area mimics the beautiful scenery, weather and feel of their homeland - Germany.
-In honour of their Danish sea captain they named the town Hahndorf (Hahn’s village).
+It was a two month walk to reach their new home and in early 1839 they founded their settlement.
+Nestled in the Adelaide Hills, the area mimics the beautiful scenery, weather, and feel of their homeland of Germany.
+In honour of their Danish sea captain, they named the town Hahndorf (meaning Hahn’s Village).

 Captain hahn